What is a VPN?

 If your smartphone's Wi-Fi is enabled at all times, your device could be vulnerable without you ever knowing it.
 Everyday activities like online shopping, banking and browsing can expose your information, making you vulnerable to cybercrime.

 A VPN can protect the information you share or access using your devices.
 That’s especially important when using a public Wi-Fi network, where a cyberthief on the same network could capture your login credentials and the credit card number you type in when you shop online.

 You can’t prevent identity theft.
 No one can.
 Some security aspects — like a data breach at an organization where you have an account — are out of your control.
 But a VPN can help safeguard the information you send from and receive on your devices.

 What should you look for in VPN services?

 The VPN market is crowded with options, so it’s important to consider your needs when you’re shopping for a VPN.

 Think about what is important to you.
 Do you want to be able to surf the web anonymously by masking your IP address?
 Are you afraid that your information could be stolen on public Wi-Fi?
-Are you a frequent traveler who wants to be able to watch your favorite shows wherever you are in the world?
+Are you a frequent traveler who wants to be able to watch your favorite shows while you’re on the go.

-A good VPN will check all three boxes, but here are some other points to consider.
+A good VPN can help you check all three boxes, but here are some other points to consider.

 How to choose a VPN

-The best way to stay secure when using public Wi-Fi is to use a VPN solution.
-But what’s the best way to choose a VPN?
+A smart way to stay secure when using public Wi-Fi is to use a VPN solution.
+But what’s the best way to choose a virtual private network?
 Here are some questions to ask when you’re choosing a VPN provider.